Axedyson/syncbase/README.md

 - Run `yarn` inside of the root folder of the repo to install all the necessary packages
 - #### Installation of postgres and redis
   There are two ways to do this; either install them manually/natively or use the provided `docker-compose.yml` file to spin up a postgresql and redis container.
 To use `Docker Compose` run the following command in the root directory of the project: `docker compose up`
-- For the postgresql database there needs to be a user with the name of `postgres` and with a password set to `postgres`
-- There needs to be two databases: `syncbase` (used in development) and `syncbase_test` (used in tests)
-- Running `yarn workspace @syncbase/server test` should create the `syncbase_test` database automatically
+- To create the necessary development database called `syncbase` and it's relations, simply start the server, `yarn dev` inside the `packages/server` folder
-- After that you can run `yarn workspace @syncbase/server db:seed:reset` to create the necessary database relations and seed the development database `syncbase`
+- After that you can run `yarn workspace @syncbase/server mikro-orm seeder:run` to seed the database
 - Make sure that the postgres instance and the redis instance are up and running before starting the node.js backend
 - Here is how to run the [node.js backend server](https://github.com/Axedyson/syncbase/tree/main/packages/server): `yarn workspace @syncbase/server dev`
 - And here is how to run the [next.js frontend server](https://github.com/Axedyson/syncbase/tree/main/packages/web): `yarn workspace @syncbase/web dev`

 ### Contribution flow

-- Fork this repo, remember to enable actions to run and then submit a pull request pointing to the `main` branch of this repo with your new changes.
+- Fork this repo, remember to enable actions to run on the fork and then submit a pull request pointing to the `main` branch of this repo with your new changes.
 There is no specific commit naming convention to follow, just make sure that the pull request name is nice and descriptive!
-We will be using the [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching workflow
+We will be using the [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy

 | Storybook                                                                                         |
 | ------------------------------------------------------------------------------------------------- |